Thermal Energy Systems (TES)

 Example #1 – Rural Public High School in NW United States

 This system was part of a newly constructed high school in a small town in NW Oregon.
 The climate of the Willamette valley is temperate with high temperatures rarely exceeding the mid-eighties and freezing temperatures occurring infrequently and rarely for extended periods of time.
 Due to the proximity to the Pacific coast, daily temperature changes can be quite wide.
 It is not uncommon to find temperatures in the forties at dawn and in the mid-eighties by the afternoon.
-This kind of temperature swing is ideal for a TES system that can boost the effectiveness and efficiency of an HVAC system responsible for heating a building at night and cooling the building during the day.
-The system design for this project consists of a large 50,000 gallon DARCO spec direct bury fiberglass tank buried under the gymnasium.
+This kind of temperature swing is ideal for a heat pump systems that can boost the effectiveness and efficiency of an HVAC system responsible for heating a building at night and cooling the building during the day.
+The system design for this project consists of a large 50,000 gallon DARCO direct bury fiberglass tank buried under the gymnasium.
 The tank acts as a thermal reservoir.
 Cold water stored in the tank from the night time heating of the building is used to boost the efficiency of the daytime cooling period.
 As the building is cooled throughout the day, heat is drawn out of the system and stored in the tank to be used to boost the effectiveness and efficiency of the night time heating period.

 Example #2 – Large Hotel and Casino resort in the Great Lakes Region

 This system was designed to boost the efficiency of an existing photovoltaic (PV) solar power array as well as capture waste heat for use in the resort and hotel.
 Solar panels have an optimal temperature range at which they operate most efficiently.
 This temperature is easily exceeded in large arrays and therefore water cooling of the arrays is a common practice.
 This is another example of waste heat being lost from the system.
-DARCO was able to partner with the mechanical systems engineers to provide a 40,000 gallon DARCO spec direct bury fiberglass tank to capture the heat drawn off of the PV array.
+DARCO was able to partner with the mechanical systems engineers to provide a 40,000 gallon DARCO direct bury fiberglass tank to capture the heat drawn off of the PV array.
 The captured hot water is used through heat exchangers to preheat domestic water supply for the hotel and casino as well as provide ice and snow melting capabilities for the sidewalks and driveways of the resort campus.

 DARCO is looking forward to future projects and applications for thermal energy storage systems.
 Please contact us with your TES needs and allow us to collaborate on storage solutions